cliftontoaster-reid/wit_owo/SECURITY.md

 We maintain the following release range:

-- **Current stable release** (latest major version)
+- **Current stable release** (latest version)
-- **Two preceding major versions**
+- **Previous minor versions** within the current major version
+- **Previous major version** (critical security fixes only, best effort)

 ### Backport Strategy

-Critical fixes and security patches will be backported to every supported release line.
+- **Patch releases**: All fixes within the current major version
+- **Critical security fixes**: May be backported to the previous major version when feasible
+- **Non-critical fixes**: Current major version only

 ### Upgrade Recommendation

-To ensure you receive the latest security fixes, please upgrade to the current stable release (v0.3.x) as soon as possible.
+To ensure you receive the latest security fixes and features, please upgrade to the current stable release as soon as possible.
+We strongly recommend staying within the current major version for full support.